jundalisay/superclaude/content/en/superphysics/principles/part-01/chapter-01.md

 ### The Metaphysical Domain Versus the Physical Domain

-The metaphysical domain exists inside our abstract minds and is infinitely larger and richer than physical domain of our senses.
+The metaphysical domain exists inside our abstract minds and is infinitely larger and richer than the physical domain of our senses.
+This is proven by our minds being ”rich” with ideas.

 {{< q a="Socrates" c="The Republic by Plato Simplifed, Book 9, Chapter 3" >}}